Frequently Asked Questions

 How do we sign contracts and pay for your services?

-I use an online system called HoneyBook to manage our contracts and payments.
+I use an online system called HoneyBook to manage my contracts and payments.
 When I send a contract to you, you can sign it online and then pay via debit or credit card for the services outlined in the contract.
 Easy peasy!

 Do you have travel fees?